1969 Gillette Cup

 The 1969 Gillette Cup was the seventh Gillette Cup, an English limited overs county cricket tournament.
 It was held between 10 May and 6 September 1969.
-The tournament was won by Yorkshire County Cricket Club who defeated Derbyshire County Cricket Club by 69 runs in the final at Lord's.
+The tournament was won by Yorkshire who defeated Derbyshire by 69 runs in the final at Lord's.

 Format

-The seventeen first-class counties were joined by five Minor Counties: Buckinghamshire, Devon, Hertfordshire, Norfolk and Wiltshire.
+The 17 first-class counties were joined by five Minor Counties: Buckinghamshire, Devon, Hertfordshire, Norfolk and Wiltshire.
 Teams who won in the first round progressed to the second round.
 The winners in the second round then progressed to the quarter-final stage.
 Winners from the quarter-finals then progressed to the semi-finals from which the winners then went on to the final at Lord's which was held on 6 September 1969.